 - A bottle of chilled Prosecco for you to enjoy in your room or in our lounge

 - 10% discount at local restaurants and health and beauty specialists

 - Beautiful rose petals sprinkled on your bed

 - Free wi-fi

-It’s not only in the hotel where we offer you great value, we also give you a 10% discount at a choice of local restaurants including delis, Italian and French restaurants, fish restaurants and the famous Brasserie Blanc.
+It’s not only in the hotel where we offer you great value, we also give you a 10% discount at a choice of local restaurants including Indian, Italian, Spanish and fresh fish restaurants.
 If you need assistance with booking and information, speak to our reception or concierge staff and they will be happy to help you.

 The Rathbone – The Perfect Romantic Getaway Hotel

 The Rathbone is located a few short minutes’ away from the centre of London, next door to the unique surroundings of Charlotte Street and Charlotte Place where you’ll find quirky shops and boutiques, cafés, restaurants and bars.
 From the hotel you are a stone’s throw from the world-famous tourist sights of London as well as the museums, theatres, exhibitions and of course the shops!